 The dish is delicious when served over white rice.
 Managing all the pieces of a dinner recipe is all about planning.
 I suggest you start making the rice first and then cutting up the raw chicken or beef into small cubes.

-2 Tablespoons of olive oil
+- 2 Tablespoons of olive oil

-1-3 cloves of minced garlic
+- 1-3 cloves of minced garlic

-1 teaspoon of Frank's Original RedHot Cayenne Pepper Sauce
+- 1 teaspoon of Frank's Original RedHot Cayenne Pepper Sauce

-½ - 1 teaspoon of red pepper flakes
+- ½ - 1 teaspoon of red pepper flakes

-½ of a chopped white onion
+- ½ of a chopped white onion or 1 shallot

-1 chopped green pepper
+- 1 chopped green pepper

-1 lb. of chicken (or beef) cut into cubes
+- 1 lb. of chicken or beef cut into cubes

-2 teaspoons of brown sugar
+- 2 teaspoons of brown sugar

-1½ Tablespoons of Taste of Thai Fish Sauce
+- 1½ Tablespoons of Taste of Thai Fish Sauce

-1 Tablespoon of Worcestershire sauce
+- 1 Tablespoon of Worcestershire sauce

-¾ to 1 cup of fresh basil leaves – slightly chopped up
+- ¾ to 1 cup of fresh basil leaves slightly chopped up

 - Sauté the garlic, onion and green pepper in the olive oil and Franks RedHot sauce in a large saucepan for 2-3 minutes on medium heat.

-While the meat is cooking combine the brown sugar, fish sauce, Worcestershire sauce in a small bowl, allowing the sugar to mostly dissolve in the liquid.
+- While the meat is cooking combine the brown sugar, fish sauce, Worcestershire sauce in a small bowl, allowing the sugar to mostly dissolve in the liquid.
 Add the brown sugar sauce into the large sauce pan and finish cooking the meat while the sauces begin to thicken.